Staats Cotsworth: Art

 Cotsworth was also an artist.
 "He attended several art schools in this country and studied for seven years in Paris," at the Académie Colarossi.
 His work included illustrating Ernest Peixotto's book, A Bacchic Pilgrimage, published by Charles Scribner's Sons and painting "three murals for some swank bowling alleys in Washington."
 His work was exhibited at the Corcoran Gallery of Art in Washington and at the Pennsylvania Academy of the Fine Arts and the Water Color Club in Philadelphia.

 A newspaper obituary described Cotsworth as "an accomplished painter of oils and watercolors," noting that at the time of his death he was "listed in the current Who's Who in American Art."

 Union activities

 Cotsworth was elected a member of the New York Local Board of the American Federation of Radio Artists in 1946 and in 1949.

 Personal life

 Cotsworth married Muriel Kirkland, an actress, in New York City on May 24, 1936.
 They remained married until her death in 1968.
 Later he married Josephine Hutchinson, who was also an actress.
+He was an Episcopalian and served as president of the Episcopal Actors Guild from 1968 to 1971.